Living with HIV

 In addition to the infection itself, being diagnosed with HIV can raise many sorts of questions: Whom should I tell about my infection, and how?
 How will HIV affect my relationship and sex life?
 Can I have children?
 Will HIV affect my career choices and do I have to tell my coworkers about my infection?

 These and many other questions can be discussed confidentially with the employees of Hivpoint, either in person at our offices or on the phone.

-Also family members and close ones of people living with HIV may receive counselling and support.
+Also family members and close ones of people living with HIV can receive counselling and support.